RCS-TA/Recruitment-Resources/README.md

 ### 👀  Blogs
 - [Recruitment brain food](https://www.recruitingbrainfood.com/)
-    - Should be a staple in everybodies inbox, most wont be relevant to you but you will get one or two articles every week or so that are super intesting
+    - Should be a staple in everybodies inbox, most wont be relevant to you but you will get one or two articles every week or so that are super interesting
 - [Amazing Hiring](https://amazinghiring.com/blog/)
 - [Boolean Blackbelt](http://booleanblackbelt.com/)